Google recently released its mobile friendly algorithm, which caused much controversy across the internet.

 What if I have a mobile website? – Creating a separate mobile website alongside the main site was how coders used to deliver content to mobile devices.
 This still ranks OK with Google.

 If your site is displaying outdated content, such as Flash then the Google Algorithm can penalise you for this.

 Displaying, indexing and crawling content for two sites is not the best approach.
-This can be time consuming to update and confusing for the user, especially if they click on a social link which sends the user to wrong Url.
+This can be time-consuming to update and confusing for the user, especially if they click on a social link that sends the user to the wrong Url.